vatpac-technology/sops/docs/controller-skills/grounddelaymanagement.md

 In real life, controllers rely on Airport Collaborative Decision Making (A-CDM) to coordinate and plan aircraft movements across the country, and there are multiple dedicated flow controllers and operations analysts to ensure efficiency on a daily basis.
 On VATSIM we can apply techniques such as pushback management, ground delays, and departure sequencing to evenly distribute workload amongst controllers and to ensure every pilot has an enjoyable experience during our busiest events.

 ## Pushback Requests on ACD
-During busy events, such as [Milk Run Monday](../events/milkrun/), the **SMC** controller may end up with a much higher workload than the **ACD** controller.
+During busy events, such as [Milk Run Monday](../../events/milkrun/), the **SMC** controller may end up with a much higher workload than the **ACD** controller.
 To mitigate this, some airports have local SOPs that allow for pushback requests to be done on **ACD** frequency, to balance the workload.

+!!! warning "Important"
+    The 'Pushback Requests on ACD' procedure is currently limited to [Brisbane](../aerodromes/classc/Brisbane.md#pushback-requests-on-acd), [Melbourne](../aerodromes/classc/Melbourne.md#pushback-requests-on-acd), [Perth](../aerodromes/classc/Perth.md#pushback-requests-on-acd), and [Sydney](../aerodromes/classc/Sydney.md#sydney-coordinator).

+At Sydney, the role of **ACD** in the procedure listed below is performed by a dedicated controller, named [Sydney Coordinator](../aerodromes/classc/Sydney.md#sydney-coordinator).
+Where a separate Coordinator controller is not online, the role may be performed by ACD instead.

+### Implementing the Procedure
 !!! note
-    The 'Pushback Requests on ACD' procedure is currently limited to [Brisbane](../../aerodromes/classc/Brisbane/#pushback-requests-on-acd), [Melbourne](../../aerodromes/classc/Melbourne/#pushback-requests-on-acd), [Perth](../../aerodromes/classc/Perth/#pushback-requests-on-acd), and [Sydney](../../aerodromes/classc/Sydney/#pushback-requests-on-acd) when Sydney Coordinator is offline (see below).

-### Sydney Coordinator
-At Sydney, a non-standard position of [Sydney Coordinator](../../aerodromes/classc/Sydney/#sydney-coordinator) is activated to reduce frequency congestion on SMC and ensure compliance with pre-determined slot times.
-The responsibilities of Sydney Coordinator may be delegated to **ACD** when there is high SMC workload but no seperate Coordinator controller available.

-### Implementing Pushback Requests on ACD
-A few steps must be followed to properly execute this procedure.
+    This procedure is relevant to pushback requests on ACD and the use of Sydney Coordinator.
+When Sydney Coordinator is active, replace all references to **ACD** below with **Coordinator**.

 To commence the procedure:

 1. **SMC** and **ACD** coordinate to implement the procedure, due to high **SMC** workload.
 2. **SMC** coordinates with **ADC** in order to have the ATIS updated (see each aerodrome's page).